Soccer boss tax scandal gives Merkel a headache before election

-BERLIN German opposition parties accused Chancellor Angela Merkel's government on Tuesday of protecting tax dodgers, seizing on the shock revelation that a top football manager had turned himself in to tax authorities and making it an election issue.
+BERLIN, April 23 German opposition parties accused Chancellor Angela Merkel's government on Tuesday of protecting tax dodgers, seizing on the shock revelation that a top soccer manager had turned himself in to tax authorities and making it an election issue.

 Uli Hoeness, the Bayern Munich president and an associate of Merkel, revered and reviled in Germany for his footballing success and blunt style, said he was trying to make up for a mistake by telling officials about a secret Swiss bank account.